brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Feat-Heavy-Armor-Master"></a>Heavy Armor Master

 While not as useful as many of the other feats on this list, Heavy Armor Master gives you a flat reduction to any non-magical physical damage that you take.
 This is amazing at the beginning of the game, although a bit underwhelming at higher levels.
 Even at those higher tiers of play, though, small reductions to damage can add up.
-Also bear in mind that most campaigns don't get past mid-tier levels.
+Also, bear in mind that most campaigns don't get past mid-tier levels.
 This is an underrated feat choice for Tanks.

 ### <a name="Feat-Tough"></a>Tough